symfony/symfony-docs/cookbook/form/form_customization.rst

         ))) ?>

 The array passed as the second argument contains form "variables".
-For more details about this concept in Twig, see :ref:`twig-reference-form-variables`.
+For more details about this concept in Twig, see :ref:`reference-forms-twig-variables`.

 .. _`form_div_layout.html.twig`: https://github.com/symfony/symfony/blob/2.0/src/Symfony/Bridge/Twig/Resources/views/Form/form_div_layout.html.twig